bvwaeyen/Hotspice/README.md

 Hotspin is a tool for simulating thermally active artificial spin ices, using an Ising-like approximation with Glauber dynamics to model their statistical behavior.
 The axis and position of each spin is fixed, only their binary state can switch.

+## Dependencies

+Hotspin makes heavy use of the `CuPy` library, which allows GPU-accelerated array computing with CUDA for NVIDIA GPUs.
+Installing it can be nontrivial, but the easiest method might be using conda and running `conda install -c conda-forge cupy`.

 ## Getting started

 Hotspin functions as a Python module, and can therefore be used through `import hotspin`.